1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

     .call(d3.attachTooltip)
 ```

-There are a couple of simplifications that make the code shorter and more readable. `d3.conventions` returns an object with automatically configured margin, svg, scales and axis - saving the tedium of globbing together snippets from several bl.ocks over and over.
+There are a couple of abstractions from [d3-starterkit](https://github.com/1wheel/d3-starterkit) that make this code shorter and more readable. `d3.conventions` returns an object with automatically configured margins, svg, scales and axis - saving the tedium of globbing together snippets from several bl.ocks over and over again.

 `c.svg.dataAppend(actressNominations, 'circle.nomination')` is shorthand for